 Revenue: $3,200/month at $299/seat.
 Time to first paying customer: 11 days.
 He built what his clients needed because he’d done the workflow manually for years.
 The product automated his own institutional knowledge.

-- The complexity wall: Apps that start simple but add enough features that AI starts breaking existing functionality.
-Common around the 15–20 feature mark without architectural discipline.
+- The complexity wall: Apps start simple, then add enough features that AI changes break existing functionality.
+This often shows up around the 15-20 feature mark without architectural discipline.

-- The maintenance trap: Products that reach a few hundred customers but become unmaintainable because the underlying code was never structured for scale.
+- The maintenance trap: Products reach a few hundred customers but become fragile because the underlying code was never structured for scale, testing, or handoff.

-- The wrong niche: Building something technically feasible with no real buyer.
-Vibe coding makes building easy – it doesn’t make distribution easy.
+- The wrong niche: The tool is technically feasible but has no urgent buyer.
+Vibe coding makes building easy; it does not create distribution or budget.

 The Economics of Vibe Coding SaaS